matteobertuzzi/trainingDate/README.md

   Users created successfully!
 ```

-### **Important note for the database and the data inside it**

-Every Github codespace environment will have **its own database**, so if you're working with more people eveyone will have a different database and different records inside it.
-This data **will be lost**, so don't spend too much time manually creating records for testing, instead, you can automate adding records to your database by editing ```commands.py``` file inside ```/src/api``` folder.
-Edit line 32 function ```insert_test_data``` to insert the data according to your model (use the function ```insert_test_users``` above as an example).
-Then, all you need to do is run ```pipenv run insert-test-data```.

 ### Front-End Manual Installation:

--   Make sure you are using node version 14+ and that you have already successfully installed and runned the backend.
+-   Ensure you are using Node version 14+ and that you have already successfully installed and run the backend.

 1. Install the packages: `$ npm install`
-2. Start coding! start the webpack dev server `$ npm run start`
+2. Start coding!
+Start the webpack dev server: `$ npm run start`

-## Publish your website!

-This boilerplate it's 100% read to deploy with Render.com and Heroku in a matter of minutes.
-Please read the [official documentation about it](https://start.4geeksacademy.com/deploy).

-### Contributors

-This template was built as part of the 4Geeks Academy [Coding Bootcamp](https://4geeksacademy.com/us/coding-bootcamp) by [Alejandro Sanchez](https://twitter.com/alesanchezr) and many other contributors.
-Find out more about our [Full Stack Developer Course](https://4geeksacademy.com/us/coding-bootcamps/part-time-full-stack-developer), and [Data Science Bootcamp](https://4geeksacademy.com/us/coding-bootcamps/datascience-machine-learning).

-You can find other templates and resources like this at the [school github page](https://github.com/4geeksacademy/).